Thomas Randolph (ambassador): Exile in France

 Thomas Randolph was born in 1523, the son of Avery Randolph of Badlesmere, Kent and Anne Gainsford (NOT the lady-in-waiting to Anne Boleyn).
 He entered Christ Church, Oxford at the time of its foundation, and graduated B.A. in October 1545, and B.C.L. in 1548.
 Shortly afterwards he became a public notary; and in 1549 he was made principal of Broadgates Hall (now Pembroke College), Oxford.
 He continued there until 1553, when the Protestant persecutions under Queen Mary compelled him to resign and retire to France.
 Sir James Melville refers to Randolph's indebtedness to him "during his banishment in France"; Randolph seems to have mainly resided in Paris, where he was still living as a scholar in April 1557.
 It was probably during his stay in Paris that he came under the influence of George Buchanan, to whom, in a letter to Peter Young, tutor of James VI, he refers in very eulogistic terms as his 'master'.
 Among his fellow-students and intimates in Paris was Sir William Kirkcaldy of Grange.

 In the service of Elizabeth I

 Soon after the accession of Elizabeth, in 1558, Randolph was acting as an agent of the English government in Germany, but in a few months returned to England; and, probably soon afterwards, bought a farm in Kent—"the house where he was born".
 Doubtless his acquaintance with the Scottish Protestants in Paris suggested to Elizabeth the employment of Randolph in the task of bringing the Earl of Arran, who had been compelled to flee from France, from Geneva to England.

+At this time, Randolph sometimes signed his letters with a Latin phrase "Virtus pro divitiis", and he wrote the phrase in his copy of John Jewel's Apologia ecclesiae Anglicanae (London, 1562), a gift from James Stewart, 1st Earl of Moray.
+The book is now held by the University of Edinburgh.